baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

         HandleMsg::ViewBid { .. } => try_view_bid(deps, &env.message.sender),
     };
 ```
 Your contract will have a `handle` function.
+It will be called whenever a "tx compute execute" command is performed.
 You will change the `match` message to handle each HandleMsg enum you defined in msg.rs.
 This is how you direct each HandleMsg to the appropriate function.  `env.message.sender` is the address of who sent this execute message.
 If called directly by a user, it will be the "--from" address, and if called by a token contract after a Send or SendFrom message, it will be the contract address of that token.
 ```sh
     response.map(|mut response| {
         response.data = response.data.map(|mut data| {